 The bottom line

 For a smooth, historically layered Mediterranean vacation, book Croatia and budget for the Euro premium without apology.
 For a high-value, culturally raw coastal escape free from Schengen constraints — provided you are willing to carry cash, navigate informal transit, and accept some unpredictability — Albania is one of the best-value destinations left on the European coastline.
+The honest answer to Albania vs Croatia is that they solve different problems.

 TL;DR: Croatia wins on infrastructure, predictability, and island-hopping ease.
 Albania wins on cost, solitude, and visa flexibility for Americans.
 The best Balkan trip combines both — fly into Split, work south through Dubrovnik and the border, and fly out of Tirana.